 Referrals

-Hospital expediate requests
+Hospital expedite requests

 The surgery receives many enquiries requesting that we write a letter to chase or expedite a Hospital appointment or operation.